luarvic/click2approve/README.md

 - `API` is a backend component.
 - `DB` is a SQL engine.

-Containerization solves these main goals:
+Containerization solves the following main goals:

 - _Platform-agnostic philosophy._ The microservices can be deployed to and run on any operating system, any cloud provider or any on-premise infrastructure.
 - _Scalability._ Once deployed, the services can be scaled out horizontally by adding new instances (e.g. new pods in Kubernetes) to address performance issues.